jgttech/ypm/README.md

 What does this mean?
 Well, unlike the other package managers, you can use `YPM` for a single repo or a monorepo, out of the box.
 No configuration is needed to support either use case.
 The only thing required to detect another workspace, automatically, is the existence of a `package.json` file in a directory and a `name` property to identify one workspace from another by their names.

+## About

+Why Go?
+Go has proven to not only be a very performant general purpose system programming language, but it builds a static binary, and it is easy to learn and make building performant solution easier to maintain.
+There are other benefits like being a function-oriented programming language, however, the biggest gains are that reduction is execution overhead and memory usage.
+Traditional JS/TS solutions use or require NodeJS to manage packages, which means they do not have the same level of control, performance, or memory efficiency as Go has.
+The fundamental idea was to be able to remove the package manager as a performance bottleneck, extend it beyond NodeJS, and leverage the performance gains.
+An example of a successful use case for this is ESBuild, which is currently one of the fastest growing JS/TS bundlers in the ecosystem, known for its performance, and written in Go.
+I hope to achieve the same goals here, but as a package manager.

 ## Commands

 There are a few reserved keywords for `ypm`.
 Currently, those are: